Navid200/xDrip/docs/Dexcom/WhyNoG7Stop.md

 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [xDrip & Dexcom](../Dexcom_page.md) >> Why no start or stop for G7!

 A G7 (or One+) session starts automatically on the device as soon as you use the applicator to insert the device.
-There is nothing to start.
+There is no need to manually start the session.

-You could use a G6 transmitter for 110 days.
-That means you could use 11 sensors in sequence on a single G6 transmitter.
-When you want to start a new G6 sensor, you need to stop the previous one.
-Then, you need to make sure the transmitter is outside the sensor for at least 10 minutes before starting the new session.
-Otherwise, the transmitter may stop the session because of a false restart attempt detection by the transmitter.
+With the G6 transmitter, you could use it for up to 110 days, meaning you could use up to 11 sensors in sequence on a single G6 transmitter.
+When you start a new G6 sensor, you must first stop the previous sensor;  ensure that the transmitter is outside the sensor for at least 10 minutes before starting the new session.
+Failure to do so may cause the transmitter to detect a false restart attempt and stop the session.
-This is why we need to be able to stop a G6 sensor.
+This is why it's necessary to be able to stop a G6 sensor.

-With G7, you only have one device, sensor and transmitter.
-When you are done using it, you cannot use it again.
-There will never be a restart attempt detected.
-A G7 session starts automatically as soon as you use the applicator and insert a G7 device.
+In contrast, G7 integrates both the sensor and transmitter into a single device.
+Once you are done using it, you cannot reuse it.
+There will be no restart attempt detection with the G7 because the session starts automatically as soon as you use the applicator and insert the device.
-There is never a reason to stop a G7.
-But, you could accidentally stop a G7 and then feel sorry you did.
-To avoid that possibility, we have removed the ability to stop a G7.
-You will never ever need to stop a G7.
-So, why have it?
+Therefore, there is no need to stop a G7.

-You may think that if you stop a G7 when you are done with it, it will stop transmitting and less chance of it interfering with your next G7.
+You might hope that if you stop a G7, it could prevent interference with your next G7.
-You would be wrong to think that.
-A G7 device continues to send a Bluetooth transmission once every 5 minutes as long as it has battery, which takes more than 100 days.
-Stopping it  will make no difference.
+A G7 device continues to send Bluetooth transmissions every 5 minutes as long as it has battery, which lasts more than 100 days.
+Stopping the device will not affect its transmission.

+To avoid accidental stoppage, the ability to stop a G7 has been removed.
+There is no need to stop a G7, and removing this option ensures you won’t unintentionally disrupt its function.
 <br/>

 ---